lowesyang/go-wasm-metering/README.md

 # go-wasm-metering
-Gas validator and metering injector for eWASM in Golang.
+Gas metering injector for eWASM in Golang.

 ## Install